Published 10 August 2017

 How will this happen?
 I am not sure.

 Anastasia Mortimer is the Knowledge Translation Officer & Communications Coordinator at The Sydney Environment Institute.
-Anastasia completed Honours in Sociology at the University of Sydney in 2016, and was awarded First-class Honours.
-Her thesis examined discourse produced by the Western Australian State Government and unequal relations of power between the State Government and Kimberly First Australians in the case of the proposed LNG development on James Price Point.
+Anastasia completed Honours at the University of Sydney in 2016, and was awarded First-class Honours.
+Her thesis examined discourse produced by the Western Australian State Government and unequal relations of power in the case of the proposed LNG development on James Price Point.